Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 - [2) Nandini Tyagi](https://www.linkedin.com/in/nandinityagi/)
 - [3) I-Ting Wu](https://www.linkedin.com/in/i-ting-wu-7b8594132/)

-The results were presented back to Dixons Carphone.
+The results were presented back to _Dixons Carphone_, compared against _Apple_ and _Samsung_.

 ## Overview

-- Designed binary and multi-classification models to predict whether a customer will visit the website of Carphone Warehouse or one of  its competitors (Amazon or Samsung),  based  on  5  demographic  attributes  of  a  prospective customer:
+- Designed binary and multi-classification models to predict whether a customer will visit the website of _Dixons Carphone_ or one of  its competitors (_Amazon_ or _Samsung_),  based  on  5  demographic  attributes  of  a  prospective customer:
    - Annual income
    - Age
    - Sex